 3 | Environmental Optimization

 The optimal work or study environment will differ from person to person.
-Some people enjoy the background noise of a busy coffee shop, others prefer the library, and some would rather stay at home with their dual 4K monitor standing desk setup, like me.
+Some people enjoy the background noise of a busy coffee shop, others prefer the library, and some would rather stay at home with their dual 4K monitor and standing desk setup, like me.

-Regardless of what level of noise and activity you prefer, there are three shared fundamentals that a good study environment should have:
+Regardless of what level of noise and activity you prefer, there are three shared fundamentals that a good study environment should have.

-2. Conducive to Extended Periods of Work
+Conducive to Extended Periods of Work

 This also means having outlets to keep your laptop charged.
 You should have a flat and clean desk to work on.
-Trust me, despite the name laptop, you won’t want to work from your lap for extended periods of time.
+Trust me, despite the name ‘laptop,’ you don’t want to work from your lap for extended periods of time.

-3. People Respect That You’re Working
+People Respect That You’re Working

 4 | Prioritize Solo Work